LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

    * It's important to include the ``--skip-git`` because we don't want Angular to create a git repo for us.
    * Prompt answers: No Routing, Use CSS

-4. Commit and push your changes to github.
+4. Commit and push your changes to Github.

 Requirements
 ------------

 As you accomplish each task, be sure to commit and push your changes before moving on to the next item.

 1) Define and Create Satellites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In JavaScript, TypeScript, and Angular projects you can create classes to represent entities in the project.
 For this project you need to create a class named ``Satellite`` to represent, you guessed it, a satellite.
 The ``Satellite`` class needs to define the properties needed to accurately represent a satellite.

-1. In terminal go to the ``orbit-report`` folder
+1. In terminal go to the ``orbit-report`` folder.
-2. Create a the class with command ``$ ng g class Satellite``
+2. Create a class with command ``$ ng g class Satellite``.
 3. Notice that the new file ``orbit-report/src/app/satellite.ts`` was created.
 4. Add these properties to the ``Satellite`` class in ``satellite.ts``: